Home

 Lizzybeth

-This child abuse story from Lizzybeth page was created August 19, 2007 and was originally posted to my child abuse stories page on August 7, 2007 as story #174.
+This child abuse story from Lizzybeth page was created August 19, 2007 as Installment #1 and was originally posted on August 7, 2007 as story #174.

 PLEASE NOTE: The following stories have not been edited for grammar, spelling, punctuation, sentence structure or Internet-eze.
 Where necessary, I have edited for length and inappropriate or gratuitously graphic content.